Scott Disick Is Miffed He Wasn't Invited To Khloé Kardashian's Birthday Party

 It doesn't matter how old you are — not being invited to a birthday party isn't fun.

-In this exclusive clip from Sunday's episode of Keeping Up with the Kardashians, Disick is upset he wasn't invited to Khloé Kardashian's birthday party.
-So he decides to hash things out with Kourtney Kardashian, whom he thinks is responsible.
+In this exclusive clip from Sunday's episode of Keeping Up with the Kardashians, Scott Disick is upset he wasn't invited to Khloé Kardashian's birthday party.
+So he decides to hash things out with Kourtney Kardashian, who he thinks is responsible.

 "I feel like you think you can go out and do whatever you want and purposely try to hurt me and still get invited to everything," Kourtney tells Scott in the clip.